Graduate Program FAQ

 see Admission Requirements on this page.

-Does the Department have minimum standards for GPA and GRE?
+Does the Department have minimum standards for GPA?

-There are no strict minimum GPA or GRE requirements; however, the department does not expect to admit students with less than a B average in their undergraduate work or GRE scores below the 50th percentile.
+There is no strict minimum GPA requirement; however, the department does not expect to admit students with less than a B average in their undergraduate work.
 Average scores for recently admitted classes are at the bottom of this page.

 What is more important, grades or research experience?